-During his career, he has accumulated extensive experience in the banking sector, having worked for Société Générale Group for some 40 years, where he has assumed a range of high-level responsibilities, acting as director, chief operating officer and chief executive officer in its various offices worldwide.
+During his career, he has accumulated extensive experience in the banking sector, having worked for Société Générale Group for some 40 years, where he has assumed a range of high-level responsibilities, acting as Director, Chief Operating Officer and Chief Executive Officer in its various offices worldwide.
 Before his retirement from Société Générale in early 2013, he was the Vice Chairman and Managing Director of the National Société Générale Bank in Cairo, Egypt.
 In 2012, he joined the Board of The Mauritius Commercial Bank Limited, where he held the Chairmanship from 2014 to 2018.
+He is currently a Board member in several companies within the MCB Group.

-Thereafter he was appointed as director of Fincorp Investment Ltd, MCB Microfinance Ltd and MCB Factors Ltd. In December 2018, he was appointed director and Chairperson of both, Promotion and Development Ltd and Caudan Development Ltd.
+He was appointed Director and Chairperson of both, Promotion and Development Ltd and Caudan Development Ltd In December 2018 and Director of Hotelest Limited and Constance Hotels Services Limited in January 2021.

+Directorship in listed companies:

+MCB Group Limited

+Caudan Development Limited

-Directorship in listed companies Caudan Development Ltd Promotion and Development Ltd Fincorp Investment Ltd
+Promotion and Development Limited

+Fincorp Investment Limited

+Hotelest Limited

+Constance Hotels Services Limited